-- 1830s: The Siamese Twins (ethnically Chinese-Thais), Chang and Eng Bunker, after being exploited by a circus, go into business for themselves, tour America for 7 years as part of a curiosity display.
-Representing the only Asians most Americans have ever seen, they create and reinforce the image of Asians being freaks of nature.
-The twins become celebrities protected by their great wealth, eventually settling down in North Carolina in 1839, to become naturalized citizens (despite the 1790 statute that nonwhites are not eligible for citizenship).
+- 1830s: Following their exploitation by a circus, the Siamese Twins (ethnically Chinese-Thais), Chang and Eng Bunker, go into business for themselves and tour America for seven years as part of a curiosity display.
+Representing the only Asians most Americans have ever seen, they create and reinforce the image of Asians as being freaks of nature.
+The twins become celebrities protected by their great wealth, eventually settling down in North Carolina in 1839 and become naturalized citizens (despite the 1790 statute that nonwhites are ineligible for citizenship).
 They buy a plantation with slaves, and become practically the only Asians to be accepted as fellow Americans in that era.

-- 1834: The Chinese Lady (Julia Foochee Ching-Chang King, later given the moniker Afong Moy by her circus agents), the first recorded Chinese woman to come to America, arrives in New York.
-She is marketed as a cultural and curiosity exhibit and thronging crowds pay to see her and her tiny feet, deformed by the Chinese practice of foot binding.
+- 1834: The Chinese Lady (Julia Foochee Ching-Chang King, later given the moniker Afong Moy by her circus agents), the first documented Chinese female to come to America, arrives in New York.
+She is marketed as a cultural and curiosity exhibit.
+Thronging crowds pay to see her and her tiny feet, which are deformed by the Chinese practice of foot binding.

-- 1839: The Qing government of China confiscates and destroys a British stockpile of 23,000,000 lbs of opium destined for the illegal Chinese market.
+- 1839: The Qing government of China confiscates and destroys a British stockpile of 23,000,000 lbs (1.04 million kgs) of opium destined for the illegal Chinese market.
 In retaliation, the British military seizes the Chinese port cities of Amoy, Canton, Ningpo, Shanghai and Nanking.

-- 1840s-1870s: Europeans buy, trick or capture 750,000 “coolies” — Asian slaves and/or indentured labor — trading them in the port cities of Macao, Hong Kong and Amoy — all of which are under British control.
-Most are shipped off to replace African labor in South America and the Caribbean.
-Up to 45% typically die at sea.
-Many end up in Hawaii or mainland America.
+- 1840s-1870s: Various European powers claim jurisdiction of China’s port cities, where the Chinese are relegated to second-class citizens in their own country.
+Unfair treaties result in the Qing government shifting the burden of indemnities to peasants throughout China.
+Europeans buy, trick or capture 750,000 “coolies”—Asian slaves and/or indentured labor—and trade them in the port cities of Macao, Hong Kong and Amoy, all of which are under the control of the British, in direct contravention of the British Slavery Abolition Act passed in 1933.
+Most of the coolies are shipped to South America and the Caribbean to replace declining African labor populations.
+Up to 45% of the coolies typically die at sea.
+A large number also ends up in Hawaii or mainland America.

-- 1847: The British cut off funding to warehouses along the Pearl River and more than 100,000 laborers lose their jobs.
-Unable to support their families, some of them decide to leave to seek their fortunes in America.
-Most unwittingly sign life-time (slavery) contracts in order to emigrate.
+- 1847: The British cut off funding to warehouses along the Pearl River, causing more than 100,000 laborers to lose their jobs.
+Unable to support their families, some decide to seek their fortunes in America.
+Most of them unwittingly sign life-time contracts with slave contractors in order to emigrate.

-- 1848: The first recorded Chinese from Canton arrive in San Francisco (there may well have been many others preceding, arriving here and in other parts of the US).
-A few months later, a Chinese resident writes home to his relatives in Canton, China, to share the news that gold has been discovered in Sutter's Mill, California, near the Sacramento River.
+- 1848: The first “documented” Chinese from Canton province arrive in San Francisco.
+(Although this is the official version of US history, many other Chinese immigrants were in fact documented as having preceded this particular group of immigrants in San Francisco and other parts of the US.)
+A few months later, a Chinese resident writes home to his relatives in Canton, China, to share the news that gold has been discovered in Sutter’s Mill, California, near the Sacramento River.

 - 1849: Hundreds of Chinese, virtually all of them male, arrive in California.
-At least 300 gather nightly at a Chinese restaurant in Jackson Street, San Francisco, which is still a frontier town.
+At least 300 gather nightly at a Chinese restaurant in Jackson Street, San Francisco, which is still a frontier town at this time.

 - 1850: About 450 Chinese arrive in California.

-- 1850: Millions of innocents in regions such as Canton suffer immense hardships when the Qing government brutally crushes uprisings such as the Taiping Rebellion; many opt to leave China in order to support their families.
+Millions of innocents in regions such as Canton, China, suffer immense hardships when the Qing government brutally crushes uprisings such as the Taiping Rebellion.
+Large numbers opt to emigrate in order to support their families.
 Most settle in the surrounding countries of Asia, while some 25,000 head for America within the next year.

-- 1851: Almost 3,000 new Chinese immigrants arrive in San Francisco.
-DuPont Street springs up as the center of a new China town in San Francisco.
+- 1851: Some 3,000 Chinese immigrants arrive in San Francisco.
+DuPont Street springs up as the center of a new Chinatown in San Francisco.
 Chinese eating houses become popular and are patronized by people of all races.
-Wah Lee opens the first laundromat in San Francisco, localizing the laundry process and undercutting an established business whereby dirty laundry is sent to China for cleaning and returned 6 to 9 months later.
+Wah Lee opens the first laundromat in San Francisco, “localizing” the laundry process and undercutting an established business (dirty laundry is sent to China for cleaning and returned 6 to 9 months later).

-- 1851: A writer describes the sounds of orchestras at Chinese mining camps as “wailings of a thousand lovelorn cats, the screams, gobblings, braying and barkings of as many peacocks, turkeys, donkeys, and dogs.”
+A Caucasian writer describes the sounds of orchestras at Chinese mining camps as the “wailings of a thousand lovelorn cats, the screams, gobblings, braying and barkings of as many peacocks, turkeys, donkeys, and dogs.”

 - 1852: There are 195 Chinese contract laborers land in Hawaii.

-California Governor John Bigler further calls for an exclusionary law to bar Chinese immigration.
+California Governor John Bigler further calls for an exclusionary law to bar Chinese immigration altogether.

 - 1853: In People v.
-Hall, the California Supreme Court reverses the conviction of Hall who was found guilty for the murder of a Chinese man, Ling Sing, on the grounds that the testimony of Chinese who belong to an “inferior caste of people who are non-citizens,” is inadmissible in court, according to current race laws.
-The Court extends to Chinese people a ban already in place prohibiting “Negroes” and “Indians” from testifying for or against white people.
+Hall, the California Supreme Court reverses the conviction of Hall who was found guilty of the murder of a Chinese man, Ling Sing, on the grounds that the testimony of a Chinese, who belongs to an “inferior caste of people who are non-citizens,” is inadmissible in court in accordance with prevailing race laws.
+The Court extends to Chinese people, a ban already in place prohibiting “Negroes” and “Indians” from testifying for or against white people.
 Ling Sing’s case gives rise to the phrase, “not a Chinaman’s chance.”

-- 1853: With no possibility of legal redress for any ethnic Chinese, white miners act with impunity, systematically expelling Chinese miners from their sites.
+With the ethnic Chinese population having no possibility of legal redress, white miners act with impunity, systematically expelling Chinese miners from their sites.
 Chinese miners resort to prospecting abandoned claims.
-Their willingness to work together helps some of them find gold despite the fact that these sites were considered exhausted of gold.
+Their willingness to work together helps some of them find gold, despite the fact that these sites were considered exhausted of gold.

 The San Francisco Daily Alta California describes the Chinese as: “morally a far worse class to have among us than the Negro.
 They are idolatrous on their religion—in their disposition cunning and deceited [sic], and in their habits libidous and offensive [...] they are not of that kin that Americans can ever associate or sympathize with.
 They are not our people and never will be, though they remain here forever [...]
 They do not mix with our people and it is undesirable that they should, for nothing but degradation can result to us from the contact [...]
 It is of no advantage to us to have them here.
 They can never become like us.”

-With immunity granted by the Supreme Court to the perpetrators, White-on-Chinese crimes increase.
+With immunity granted by the Supreme Court to any and all perpetrators, White-on-Chinese crimes increase.
 Mexican bandit Joaquin Murrieta descends on Chinese mining camps and kills 19 Chinese miners after robbing them of their gold.
 The Chinese place a bounty on his head and he is killed.

 The Gold Hill premiers, becoming possibly the first Chinese newspaper published in America.